linkerd/website/linkerd.io/content/2/getting-started/_index.md

 {{< /gallery >}}

-These are all great for seeing real time data, but what about things that happened in the past?
-Linkerd includes [Grafana](/2/reference/architecture/#grafana) to visualize all the great metrics collected by [Prometheus](/2/reference/architecture/#prometheus) and ships with some extremely valuable dashboards.
+What about things that happened in the past?
+Linkerd includes [Grafana](/2/reference/architecture/#grafana) to visualize the metrics collected by [Prometheus](/2/reference/architecture/#prometheus), and ships with some pre-configured dashboards.
 You can get to these by clicking the Grafana icon in the overview page.

 {{< fig src="/images/getting-started/grafana.png"
     title="Deployment Detail Dashboard">}}

-## That’s it! 👏
+## That's it! 👏

-For more things you can do:
+Congratulations, you're now a Linkerd user!
+For more things you can do, try one of these:

 - [Debug a service](/2/debugging-an-app/)
 - [Add Linkerd to your service](/2/adding-your-service/)
 - [Learn more](/2/reference/architecture/) about Linkerd's architecture
 - Hop into the #linkerd2 channel on
   [the Linkerd Slack](https://slack.linkerd.io)

+Welcome to the Linkerd community!